 - 80.1 The Chief Executive Officer shall list all petitions received on the Agenda for the next appropriate Scheduled Council Meeting.
-The listing shall include a description of the purpose of the petition and the number of signatories to it. - With the consent of the Chair, any Councillor may table a petition not listed on the Agenda for a Scheduled Council Meeting. - 80.3 Unless Council agrees to deal with it earlier, no motion other than a motion to receive and note may be made on any petition until the next Scheduled Council Meeting after that at which it has been presented or tabled. - Where a Councillor presents or tables a petition on behalf of the petitioners, that Councillor must understand the purpose of the petition and be satisfied that it does not contain language disrespectful to Council or individuals and that the contents or actions proposed do not violate any law. - 80.5 Every petition presented to or tabled before Council shall be in writing (other than in pencil), typed or printed, contain the request of the petitioners or signatories, and be signed by at least 20 people. - 80.6 Every petition must: - 80.6.1 clearly state the full name and address of every signatory; and - 80.6.2 be signed (other than pencil) by the persons whose names and, addresses are appended to it with their signatures or marks and, except in cases of incapacity or sickness, by no one else. - Where a petition contains more than one page bearing the details and signature of at least one petitioner or writer, each page shall contain the request of the petitioners or signatories. - 80.8 Council may by resolution accept electronic petitions received via online websites if it is satisfied that the petition is authentic and from a legitimate website.
+The listing shall include a description of the purpose of the petition and the number of signatories to it. - With the consent of the Chair, any Councillor may table a petition not listed on the Agenda for a Scheduled Council Meeting. - 80.3 Unless Council agrees to deal with it earlier, no motion other than a motion to receive and note may be made on any petition until the next Scheduled Council Meeting after that at which it has been presented or tabled. - Where a Councillor presents or tables a petition on behalf of the petitioners, that Councillor must understand the purpose of the petition and be satisfied that it does not contain language disrespectful to Council or individuals and that the contents or actions proposed do not violate any law. - 80.5 Every petition presented to or tabled before Council shall be in writing (other than in pencil), typed or printed, contain the request of the petitioners or signatories, and be signed by at least 20 people. - 80.6 Every petition must: - 80.6.1 clearly state the full name and address of every signatory; and - 80.6.2 be signed (other than pencil) by the persons whose names and, addresses are appended to it with their signatures or marks and, except in cases of incapacity or sickness, by no one else. - Where a petition contains more than one page bearing the details and signature of at least one petitioner or writer, each page shall contain the request of the petitioners or signatories. - 80.8 Council may accept electronic petitions, providing they meet the essential criteria in accordance with rule 80.6.